 The Westside brewery has quickly made a name for itself, both for its IPAs and its fun tasting room.

 Where: 1738 MacArthur Blvd.
 NW

-Over in Grant Park, this brewery has frequent events like yoga and trivia.
+Over in Grant Park, this brewery hosts trivia nights and welcomes dogs on the patio.

 Must-Try: The ‘A’ IPA and Dry Irish Nitro Stout